-Fields Description Overprint process colors If this option is selected and overprinting is switched on for an object, the RIP overprints any process color component defined as 0 in the CMYK color space, or as 1 in the RGB color space.
+Fields Description Override overprint mode in job A PostScript language operator called setoverprintmode which is the PostScript language equivalent of the PDF gstate OPM flag.
+If an object is set to overprint and OPM or setoverprintmode is on, the Navigator Harlequin RIP drops any colorants which have a zero value.
+This is called "implicit overprinting".
+If the Override overprint mode in job option is checked, the Overprint process colors option (described below) is always honored and any overprintmode and OPM parameter in the job is ignored.
+If it is not checked, any overprintmode and OPM parameter in the job will be used and the Overprint process colors setting will be used as the default value.
+Overprint process colors If this option is selected and overprinting is switched on for an object, the RIP overprints any process color component defined as 0 in the CMYK color space, or as 1 in the RGB color space.
 That is, the component is treated as transparent.
 When this option is not selected, a process color component produces a knockout on the separation.
 However, if overprinting is switched on for an object, the RIP overprints colorants that are explicitly set to overprint using the Harlequin extension to setcmykcolor.
 Drop white objects When Overprint process colors is selected, Drop white objects determines how the RIP handles white objects: objects defined as 0 0 0 0 setcmykcolor, 1 setgray, or 1 1 1 setrgbcolor.
 If this option is selected and overprinting is switched on for that object, the white object simply disappears from the separations.
 If this option is not selected, the white object knocks out underlying objects, even when overprinting is switched on.
 By default, this option is not selected.
-Overprint grays Select this object to enable the Cyan, Magenta, and Yellow colorants to be overprinted rather than knocked out when a color is specified as gray (with the PostScript language setgray operator or spot color converted to a gray level) and the job requests overprinting.
-This behavior is not defined by the PostScript language, and though it is unusual for a job to rely on it, sometimes a job will assume this, especially when the gray tint arises from a named Black spot color which is converted to process.